30 DAYS FREE: Sign up to Amazon Prime Video's free trial today

-Featuring never-before-seen footage of his time spent on the set of iconic movies like Top Gun and The Doors, as well as home movies, Val paints an intimate portrait of a complex man.
-Whether you're a fan or just a movie buff in general, this documentary is a must-watch.
+Val paints an intimate portrait of a complex man.
+Whether you're a fan or just a movie buff in general, this insightful and revelatory documentary is a must-watch.

-An epic fantasy adventure based on the Arthurian legend, The Green Knight follows King Arthur's headstrong nephew.
-He embarks on a quest to confront a mysterious giant, all in an effort to prove his worth before the court.
+An epic fantasy adventure based on the timeless Arthurian legend, The Green Knight tells the story of Sir Gawain (Dev Patel), King Arthur's reckless and headstrong nephew, who embarks on a daring quest to confront the eponymous Green Knight, a gigantic emerald-skinned stranger and tester of men.

 A mind-bending affair, the movie grabs you from the very first scene, taking you on an adventure for the ages.
-The Green Knight isn't afraid to get weird – and to give you plenty to think about in the process.
+The Green Knight isn't afraid to get weird – and is that much better for it.

 Burning features victims of the fires, activists and scientists, along with heart-rending images of the devastating effects of the bushfires.
-It's a sobering and necessary watch.
+This powerful documentary is a sobering and necessary watch.